Contact geometric mechanics: the Tulczyjew triples: Contact Hamiltonian mechanics

 with the corresponding commutative diagram of vector bundle morphisms \be \xymatrix@C-18pt@R-10pt{ & \sJ^1 L^\ast_{\sT^\ast L^\times} \ar[rrr]^\zb \ar[dr] \ar[ddl] & & & \sT\sJ^1L^*\ar[dr]\ar[ddl]& \\ & & \sA \Lt\ar[rrr]\ar[ddl] & & & \sT M \ar[ddl]\\ \sJ^1L^*\ar[dr]\ar[rrr] & & & \sJ^1L^*\ar[dr] & & \\ & M\ar[rrr]& & & M & }\ee \end{proposition}

 The above diagram represents exactly the Hamiltonian part of the (dynamical) contact Tulczyjew triple.
-Note that, contrary to $\beta_0$, the map $\beta$ is no longer a diffeomorphism (the dimension of $\sT\sJ^1 {L^\ast}$ is by 1 smaller than the dimension of $\sJ^1 L_{\sT^\ast L^\times}$) and acts, in a sense, in the direction opposite to that of $\beta_0$, however, it serves the same purposes as $\beta_M$ in the case of Hamiltonian mechanics.
-Using $\beta$, we can write the contact Hamiltonian vector field generated by a section $\mh$ as
+Note that, in contrary to $\beta_0$, the map $\beta$ is no longer a diffeomorphism (the dimension of $\sT\sJ^1 {L^\ast}$ is by 1 smaller than the dimension of $\sJ^1 L_{\sT^\ast L^\times}$) and acts, in a sense, in the direction opposite to that of $\beta_0$; however, it serves the same purposes as $\beta_M$ in the case of Hamiltonian mechanics.
+Using $\beta$, we can write the contact Hamiltonian vector field generated by a contact Hamiltonian, i.e., a section